-.
+D10.
+Does an open admission policy, if reported, apply to transfer students?
+Yes No D11 .
 Describe additional requirements for transfer admission, if applicable: Transfer Credit Policies D12.
-Report the lowest grade earned for any course that may be transferred for credit: D in state, C out of state ; D13.
-Maximum number of credits or courses that may be transferred from a two-year institution: Number 60 Unit type credits D14.
+Report the lowest grade earned for any course that may be transferred for credit: "D" In-state, "C" Out of state D13.
+Maximum number of credits or courses that may be transferred from a two-year institution: Number 60 Unit type credits D14 .
 Maximum number of credits or courses that may be transferred from a four-year institution: Number 90 Unit type credits D15.
 Minimum number of credits that transfers must complete at your institution to earn an associate degree: N/A D16.
-Minimum number of credits that transfers must complete at your institution to earn a bachelor's degree: 30 D17.
+Minimum number of credits that transfers must complete at your institution to earn a bachelor's degree: 120 D17.
 Describe other transfer credit policies: